harrymatthews50/MeshEditor/README.md

 - Pressing 'i' inverts the selection
 - 'Delete' deletes the selection
 - 'f' deletes the inverse of the selection
+- 'z' is an 'Undo' function.
+It will reverse the last deletion that was done.
+It can be pressed multiple tiomes to undo a series of deletions.
 - 'a' exports the mesh to .obj (if saveFileName='filename' was specified in the call to the constructor). the background turns black when saving is complete.
 The plotter can then be safely closed
 - 'q' closes the plotter
 #### Experimental (buggy) features
-- Double left click tries a 'paint bucket' selection of all vertices connected to the one that is clicked.
-This doesn't really work as expected.
-The issue seems to be that the connectivity method of pyvista.PolyData (on which this depends) does not label the connected components correctly.
-This might be fixed in future.
-- In both 'landmark' and 'editor' mode the program can simply crash with a C++ error.
-This does not seem to occur in a principled way.
+- In both 'landmark' and 'edit' mode the program can simply crash with a C++ error.
+This does not seem to occur in a patterned way.
 ### MeshEditor controls - 'landmark' mode
 - Toggle between 'selection' and 'interaction' modes' by pressing 't'
     - in interaction mode mouse clicking and tracking modify the camera prespective